canvasxyz/canvas/README.md

 [![npm](https://img.shields.io/npm/v/@canvas-js/core?color=33cd56&logo=npm)](https://www.npmjs.com/package/@canvas-js/core)

-Canvas is an embedded application database, similar to Firebase or Supabase, with full programmability & peer-to-peer instant sync.
+Canvas is an embedded application database, similar to Firebase or Supabase with a distributed peer-to-peer architecture.

-It allows you to build multiplayer, real-time, and local-first applications, where each application is defined as an off-chain TypeScript smart contract.
+It allows you to build multiplayer, real-time, and offline-first applications, where each application is defined as a local bundle that replicates and verifies all user interactions.

 Canvas applications are easy to configure and have several useful properties: